dips-21/my_practice/README.md

 Aggregation is a way to achieve Association.
 Aggregation implies a relationship where the child can exist independently of the parent.

-For example, Bank and Employee, delete the Bank and the Employee still exist.
+For example, Bank and Employee, delete the Bank and  Employee still exist.

 It represents the weak relationship between objects.
 It is another way to reuse objects.